samuelrieder/jaswig.github.io/_posts/2017-07-06-team-building-Iran.markdown

 ![Snowy mountains](/images/blog/Iran15.jpg){:.medium}

 After we trekked for few more hours, we arrived in a small village named Garmaroud.
-We had a warm welcome by a local shop owner and his family.
+We had a warm welcome by a local business owner and his family.
 We were invited into their home to enjoy a piping cup of tea, which was served on plush comfy carpets.
 We decided to call it a day and slept on the carpets with few cushions that the house owner gave us.
 It was a very fulfilling day!

 ![Welcome Garmaroud 1](/images/blog/Iran5.jpg){:.medium}
 ![Welcome Garmaroud 2](/images/blog/Iran6.jpg){:.medium}
 ![Welcome Garmaroud 2](/images/blog/Iran12.jpg){:.medium}

 We started our hike trip the next day.
-We equipped ourselves with huge backpacks while our guide Ali only had a small backpack and a stick!
+We equipped ourselves with huge backpacks while our guide Ali only had a small backpack and a stick.
 After seven hours of climbing and waddling through deep snow, we arrived at the small village of Piche Bon.

 ![Start of the trek](/images/blog/Iran7.jpg){:.medium}
 ![Nice part](/images/blog/Iran16.jpg){:.medium}